Word count: 1,000-2,500

 - Keywords: about 5 suitable search terms.

-- Endnotes and reference list: included in word count.
+- Footnotes and reference list: included in word count.
 See Style Guide for formatting instructions.

 - Formatting must conform to the journal’s house style.